mowne67/ytknowledgebank/DEPLOYMENT.md

 2. **Video Restrictions**: Some videos may require authentication
 3. **Rate Limiting**: YouTube may block requests from Render IPs
 4. **Alternative Solutions**:
-   - The YouTube Transcript API fallback should handle most cases
+   - Try different videos (some are more restrictive than others)
    - Consider using a different video hosting platform
    - Implement proxy rotation for Render

-### 6. Extension Features
+### 7. Extension Features

 - **New Tab Override**: Disabled by default (can be enabled in config.js)
 - **Environment Detection**: Automatically switches between local and production URLs